OpenMAQS/.github/profile/README.md

 - Serves as the foundation for your automation project or integrates seamlessly with existing frameworks
 - Thrives with the help of a dedicated community of volunteers

-MAQS is designed to eliminate redundant efforts and accelerate your automation development process.
-With our project templates, Maven, and utility libraries, you can have a robust framework up and running in no time, saving you valuable resources and time for a more effective automation solution.
+OpenMAQS is designed to eliminate redundant efforts and accelerate your automation development process.
+With our project templates and utility libraries, you can have a robust framework up and running in no time, saving you valuable resources and time for a more effective automation solution.